Ausländerbehörde Appointment Germany: How to Book and What to Bring

 This matters practically because:

-- It allows you to start working if you have an employment contract — you do not have to wait for the final plastic eAT card (electronic residence permit)
+- It may allow you to start working if the certificate confirms work authorization and you have an employment contract — you do not have to wait for the final plastic eAT card (electronic residence permit)

 - It prevents your status from lapsing if your current Chancenkarte expires before your appointment is scheduled